The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 # Graduate Studies: The Machinist's Toolbelt

-As a Machinist, you have a variety of miscellaneous optimization "tools" available to you in your "toolbelt" (please laugh).
+As a Machinist, you have a variety of miscellaneous optimization tricks available to you.
 We'll cover each one briefly, but ultimately it's up to you to find the best places to apply them in a given encounter.
 If you've made it this far in the guide you should have no problem with that!

+## Mid-HC AoE GCDs

+Since **Hypercharge** stacks are only consumed by single-target GCDs, you can actually use certain AoE GCDs like **Chain Saw** or **Bioblaster** during **Hypercharge** and still get all 5 stacks off.
+Since **Chain Saw** is gainfully used on single targets, you may find situations where this tech is useful.
+For example:

+* **Chain Saw** will be off cooldown in less than 8 seconds, but you're about to overcap Heat.
+In this case just use **Hypercharge** and fit **Chain Saw** in as it comes up.
+* You need an extra weave slot to get off all charges of **Ricochet** and **Gauss Round** during burst.
+In this case you can pull **Chain Saw** into your **Hypercharge** window (e.g. use it on the 4th GCD in your opener) and now you've got an extra weave slot.

+Note that you will need to micro-drift your **Chain Saw** cooldown because it does not evenly align with 1.5s recast GCDs.

 ## Ricochet Pooling